-Using the BBQ - when you are in the garden or park - means that you have to produce and buy a new one for the disposable barbecue.
+To use the BBQ - when you are in the garden or park - for the disposable BBQ, means that you have to produce and buy a new one.
 For the standard barbecue, you always need to buy a new bag of charcoal.
 Firelighters are also useful but are not considered in this study.
 The electric barbecue, of course, needs electricity every time the barbecue is turned on.

 The graph below shows that using a disposable barbecue all summer will have by far the greatest environmental impact.
 The total impact is 194 kg CO2.
 This is roughly equivalent to driving 950 km with a petrol car.

 With the electric barbecue, the impact is caused by the electricity it consumes.
 In this study we assume the standard Dutch energy mix.
 This mix is quite polluting.
 This is because the energy is currently generated by oil and gas mainly.

 The environmental impact of a standard barbecue is caused by the charcoal needed to prepare your burger.